Please find further published information regarding this here

-Last week the Chancellor announced that VAT Registered businesses could defer payment
+The Chancellor announced that VAT Registered businesses could defer payment of any

-of any VAT due for the quarters ending 29 February, 31 March & 30 April 2020 until
+VAT due for the quarters ending 29 February, 31 March & 30 April 2020 until the end

-the end of the financial year - at present this means April 2021 but everything is
+of the financial year - at present this means the end of March 2021 but everything

 specific VAT quarters if paid on time next year.

-However today (24 March) the reminders were emailed to businesses in respect of the
+However on 24 March 2020 the reminders were emailed to businesses in respect of the

 current quarter to 31 March 2020 WITHOUT ANY CHANGE to the normal wording about payment

-More details will follow as HMRC publish them, 24 March 2020
+More details will follow as HMRC publish them

 Coronavirus Job Retention Scheme